google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 prebuilt versions of the following tools:

 * [Amber](https://github.com/google/amber): a tool that executes AmberScript files.
-An AmberScript file (written in AmberScript) allows you to concisely list graphics commands that will execute on graphics APIs, like Vulkan.
+An AmberScript file (written in [AmberScript](https://github.com/google/amber/blob/master/docs/amber_script.md)) allows you to concisely list graphics commands that will execute on graphics APIs, like Vulkan.
-We will use AmberScript to write a simple "Vulkan program" that draws a square, without having to write thousands of lines of C++.
+We will use AmberScript to write a simple "Vulkan program" that draws a square, without having to write ~1000 lines of C++.

 * [SwiftShader](https://github.com/google/swiftshader): a Vulkan driver that uses your CPU (no GPU required!).